zoeelarson01/kwk-l1-ruby-strings-students-l1/README.md

 # Ruby strings party!

 Your friend Harry Potter was very impressed with the invitations that you created for Ron Weasley's graduation party.
 Harry suggests that the two of you start an invitation printing business together.
-He wants you to create a program that gets information from users, stores that information in variables and then prints out custom invitiations.
+He wants you to create a program that prompts a customer for their party details and then prints out custom invitations.
 You know something like this:

 Dear Hermione,